keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 ***GLANN*** is a novel method to train [generative models](https://en.wikipedia.org/wiki/Generative_model).
 It was shown empirically that GLANN outperform a baseline consisting of 800 [GANs]([https://en.wikipedia.org/wiki/Generative_adversarial_network](https://en.wikipedia.org/wiki/Generative_adversarial_network)) and [VAEs](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) on commonly used datasets.
 Moreover, GLANN doesn't suffer from [*mode dropping* (mode collapse) like GANs](#why-gans-suffer-from-mode-collapse), and is trained without adversarial, which makes the training process simpler and more *stable* than GANs.
 GLANN is a combination of [GLO](what-is-glo) and [IMLE](what-is-imle).

-GLANN was first introduced on December 2018, in a paper by Yedid Hoshen and Jitendra Malik; Later, with an additional author, Ke Li, it got published in CVPR 2019[^9][^10].
+GLANN was first introduced on December 2018, in a paper by Yedid Hoshen and Jitendra Malik[^9]; Later, with an additional author, Ke Li, it got published in CVPR 2019[^11].

 >Empirical benchmark showed GLANN's superiority over GANs and VAEs, in both quality and diversity of the results (presented in GLANN's paper):
 >